Falcon Feats

 Christopher Dindino ’21: Castleton University Men’s Lacrosse

 Dindino picked up Little East Conference Goalie of the Week honors on March 13, after playing every minute in goal during a three-game week for the Spartans.
 He made 39 saves and allowed 24 goals against.
 He averaged 13 saves per game while stopping 61.9 percent of shots on goal.
 In a March 6 win over SUNY Delhi, Dindino held the Broncos to just four goals while making 12 saves in a 6-4 victory.
-Through the first few weeks of play in the 2023 season, he ranks among the top-30 goalies in the nation in save percentage.
+Through the first few weeks of play in the 2023 season, he ranked among the top-30 goalies in the nation in save percentage.

 Matthew Sluka ’20 PG: Holy Cross Football

 The quarterback was selected as a finalist for the Walter Payton Award in 2022.
-He started all 12 games and was named an All-New England selection and to the All-Patriot League First Team in 2022.
+He started all 13 games and was named an All-New England selection and to the All-Patriot League First Team in 2022.
 Sluka was the New England Football Writers’ Association Agganis/Zimman Award recipient as well.

 Owen O’Neill ’20: Denison Men’s Lacrosse